 It’s also pretty liberating only having to make a trip to the kitchen when you run out of things in the bathroom drawer.

 Lockdown is the perfect low-risk opportunity to try things from your pantry in your beauty regime.
-You don’t need to go anywhere to get started and there’s no risk of running into anyone if things don’t go according to plan.
+You don’t need to go anywhere to get started and there’s no risk of running into anyone if things don’t go

 Give it a whirl: